Easily create illustrated yoga sequences

 What if you could easily create yoga sequences to use as teaching aids?
 Would having a ready-made set of yoga stick figures help you learn the pose names?
 How cool would it be to have a simple way to make fun handouts for your students?
 Would having your sequences saved and organized help your teaching?

 This set of yoga drawings is for you.

-These Downloadable Yoga Stick Figures will help you to:
+Downloadable Yoga Stick Figures Will Help you to:

-Use the yoga pose images (high quality jpeg files) to create a great visual representation of your yoga sequence with your favorite software package (such Microsoft Word).
+Use the yoga pose images (high-quality jpeg files) to create a great visual representation of your yoga sequence with your favorite software package (such as Microsoft Word).